Services and Programs

 - LIBRARY – Provide information on disabilities, education, and internet research.

 - ACCESSIBLE FITNESS CENTER - Free gym for people with disabilities.

 - DEVELOPMENT and PUBLIC RELATIONS – Coordinate marketing, public relations, fundraising activities, and community education and outreach.

-- YOUTH TRANSITIONING PROGRAM - Provide youth with disabilities age 14-21 years one-on-one and group training to address skills needed to transition from high school to higher education, employment and/or independent living.
+- YOUTH EMPOWERMENT FOR SUCCESS (YES!) - Provide youth with disabilities one-on-one and group training to address skills needed to transition from high school to higher education, employment and/or independent living.
 Provides a monthly newsletter related to transition with local events, resources, and advocacy opportunities.